SamanDaneshvar/pan18ap/README.md

 1. You will receive an email from the organizers explaining how to access the dataset, how to submit your code (on the [TIRA](https://www.tira.io) virtual machine), and so on.
 1. Head back to the shared task's webpage, and browse the prevoius year's task: [Author Profiling task, PAN @ CLEF 2018](https://pan.webis.de/clef18/pan18-web/author-profiling.html)\
 Here, you can see the ranking of the participating teams.
 Our team (named `daneshvar18`) ranked **second** in the *global ranking* and gained the **highest accuracy results** among all 23 participating teams in *textual classification*.\
-You can also find the following paper:
+On the same page, you can also find the following paper:
     > Francisco Rangel, Paolo Rosso, Martin Potthast, Benno Stein. [*Overview of the 6th Author Profiling Task at PAN 2018: Multimodal Gender Identification in Twitter*](http://ceur-ws.org/Vol-2125/invited_paper_15.pdf).
 In: CLEF 2018 Labs and Workshops, Notebook Papers.
 CEUR Workshop Proceedings.
 CEUR-WS.org, vol. 2125.

     Start by reviewing this paper, to get a sense of what approaches have been tried in the previous year and what has worked best for other participants.
 The next step would be to reproduce the experiments of other participants.